saitejaST/Python_basics/README.md

 # Python_basics

-These are some specific codes that helps you to understand the python language
+These are some basic codes and syntax for understanding the python language